 This week, NEDonBoard welcomes Kathryn Eade to its blog to give recommendations to individual professionals aspiring to the boardroom on how to secure your first non-executive director role.

 You’ve been thinking about maybe becoming a NED, but not sure how to go about landing that first role?
-I was recently part of the NEDonBoard / TechManchester event held on 15th November at which I had the benefit of hearing from 13 experts sharing their experience of what it takes to become the Ultimate NED.
+I was recently part of the NEDonBoard / TechManchester event held in November 2019 at which I had the benefit of hearing from 13 experts sharing their experience of what it takes to become the ultimate NED.

 Here’s 4 tips to get you started: